-Is it possible to receive an admission fee waiver or refund?
+Is it possible to receive an application fee waiver or refund?

-No. Admission fees are required by the Graduate School and are not specific to the MAC Program.
-The fees can not be waived.
-Once your application fee has been received and processed you cannot receive a refund.
+Application fees are waived for all US military members.
+Otherwise, the fee cannot be waived.
+Application fees are required by the Graduate School and are not specific to the MAC Program.
+Once your application fee has been received and processed, you cannot receive a refund.